Kamalbura/PQC/docs/PQC_Algorithm_Documentation.md

 This document provides comprehensive documentation for our Post-Quantum Cryptographic (PQC) implementation targeting secure drone-to-Ground Control Station (GCS) communication.
 The framework is organized by NIST security levels and optimized for resource-constrained environments like Raspberry Pi 4B.

+Important: Performance metrics must be gathered from on-device tests.
+Any placeholders here should be replaced by results collected using rpi_performance_tester.py on Raspberry Pi hardware.

 ---

 ## Table of Contents